Dell Inspiron 15 5000 Review

 Keyboard and Touchpad

 With just 1.3 mm of travel, the backlit keyboard on the Inspiron 15 5000 Is shallow, and though the keys require a strong 70 grams of force to press, I could still feel them bottoming out rather easily.
-On the bright side, your wrists won’t get sore when you place them against the soft-touch palm rest.
-When I used the keyboard, I typed 96 words per minute on the 10fastfingers.com typing test, which is a little lower than my average range of 100 to 110 wpm, but my 1 percent average error rate remained unchanged.
+Conversely, your wrists won’t get sore when you place them against the soft-touch palm rest.
+When I used the keyboard, I typed 96 words per minute on the 10fastfingers.com typing test, a little lower than my average range of 100 to 110 wpm, but my 1 percent average error rate remained unchanged.
 Dell claims that the keyboard is spill-proof, which should save your laptop from the occasional small spill.
 Excel masters will be thrilled to learn that this notebook features a full number pad.

 Display

 The 15.6-inch display on the Inspiron 15 5000 doesn’t impress and is a noticeable downgrade from the panel on the 2015 model we reviewed last August.
-I found colors to be inaccurate and bland.
+I found the colors to be inaccurate and bland.
 I also wish the resolution were higher than just 1366 x 768 pixels; competing notebooks in this price range offer full-HD, 1080p screens Owner Business.